Bldg. 3724, rooms 110 and 112

 The Benefits Delivery at Discharge (BDD) Intake Office in Landstuhl, Germany, accepts Pre-discharge disability compensation claims from active-duty service members stationed in Europe, Africa and the Middle East.
 Service members must be within 180 days of their effective separation or retirement date and be able to schedule and report to all necessary examinations at Landstuhl Regional Medical Center (LRMC).
 Here is our website link:

 The Benefits Delivery at Discharge (BDD) Intake Office in Landstuhl is staffed from 8 a.m. to 4 p.m. daily (except federal holidays).
 Our office accepts "Walk-in" claims from active-duty service members stationed within the Kaiserslautern Military Community (KMC).
 Additionally, we accept "Fly-in" claims (see website listed above) from locations elsewhere in Germany, throughout all of Europe, Africa, and the Middle East.
-“Walk In” availability is Tuesdays through Thursdays from 10 a.m. and Noon and from 1 p.m. to 3 p.m.
+“Walk In” availability is Mondays through Thursdays from 9 a.m. to Noon and from 1 p.m. to 3 p.m.

 In order to start a BDD claim:

 While in Germany, visit the BDD Office located in Bldg.
-3724, rooms 110 and 112 at Landstuhl Regional Medical Center: Monday through Thursday from 10 a.m. to noon and from 1 to 3 p.m.
+3724, rooms 110 and 112 at Landstuhl Regional Medical Center: Mondays through Thursdays from 9 a.m. to Noon and from 1 to 3 p.m.

 OR email GermanyBDD.email@example.com